WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 for small files, but at some point beats out the 'Electronic Transfer'.
 This general idea is that the _running time of an algorithm is a function of the size of its inputs_.

+###<a id="algorithmanalysistools">Algorithm Analysis Tools</a>

+Big O is used to compare the efficiency of algorithms without implementing them.
+We have a couple tools for this:

+1.)
+RAM model of computation
+2.)
+Asymptotic analysis of worst-case complexity

+####<a id="rammodel">RAM Model of Computation</a>

+Machine-independent algorithm design depends upon a hypothetical computer called the _Random Access Machine_ (RAM).
+This computer strikes a balance of capturing essential behavior of computers while being simple to work with.

+* Each simple operation (`+`, `*`, `-` etc) takes exactly one time step
+* Loops and subroutines are not considered simple operations
+* Each memory access takes exactly one time step
+* We have unlimited memory
+* There is no notice if an item is in cache or on disk

+We measure _run time_ by counting up the number of steps an algorithm takes on a given problem.
+Our imaginary machine runs a given number of steps per second.

+With RAM, we can count how many steps our algorithm takes on any given input instance by executing it.
+We look at the best-case, average-case, and worst-case complexity.
+Usually we use the worst-case complexity.

 ####<a id="bigocommon">Common O Notations</a>